JuliaLang/julia/doc/stdlib/io-network.rst

    Show all structure of a value, including all fields of objects.

-.. function:: readstring(stream or filename)
+.. function:: readstring(stream::IO)
+              readstring(filename::AbstractString)

    ..
 Docstring generated from Julia source

    Read the entire contents of an I/O stream or a file as a string.
+The text is assumed to be encoded in UTF-8.

-.. function:: readline(stream=STDIN or filename)
+.. function:: readline(stream::IO=STDIN)
+              readline(filename::AbstractString)

    ..
 Docstring generated from Julia source

-   Read a single line of text, including a trailing newline character (if one is reached before the end of the input), from the given stream or file (defaults to ``STDIN``\ ),
+   Read a single line of text, including a trailing newline character (if one is reached before the end of the input), from the given I/O stream or file (defaults to ``STDIN``\ ).
+When reading from a file, the text is assumed to be encoded in UTF-8.

-.. function:: readuntil(stream or filename, delim)
+.. function:: readuntil(stream::IO, delim)
+              readuntil(filename::AbstractString, delim)

    ..
 Docstring generated from Julia source

-   Read a string, up to and including the given delimiter byte.
+   Read a string from an I/O stream or a file, up to and including the given delimiter byte.
+The text is assumed to be encoded in UTF-8.

-.. function:: readlines(stream or filename)
+.. function:: readlines(stream::IO)
+              readlines(filename::AbstractString)

    ..
 Docstring generated from Julia source

-   Read all lines as an array.
+   Read all lines of an I/O stream or a file as a vector of strings.
+The text is assumed to be encoded in UTF-8.

-.. function:: eachline(stream or filename)
+.. function:: eachline(stream::IO)
+              eachline(filename::AbstractString)

    ..
 Docstring generated from Julia source

-   Create an iterable object that will yield each line.
+   Create an iterable object that will yield each line from an I/O stream or a file.
+The text is assumed to be encoded in UTF-8.

 .. function:: readdlm(source, delim::Char, T::Type, eol::Char; header=false, skipstart=0, skipblanks=true, use_mmap, ignore_invalid_chars=false, quotes=true, dims, comments=true, comment_char='#')